hohonuuli/matlube/README.md

 /*
   Each matrix has an underlying delegate.
 The type of the delegate depends on the implementation.
-For EJML the delegate is a DenseMatrix64F for Jama it's Jama
+For EJML the delegate is a DenseMatrix64F for Jama is Jama.
+With the delegate you have access to all the underlying libraries functionality.
  */
  val delegate = u.delegate